vinceskahan/v5wiki/gw1000-recipe.md

 For example, if your router is running 'OPNSense' or 'PFSense', navigate to the 'Services' > 'Unbound DNS' > 'Overrides' page.
 Create a host override for Host rtpdate, Domain ecowitt.net, and IP address of the computer that is running weeWX.

 You can also do this with 'Tomato' (or 'TomatoUSB' or 'FreshTomato'), 'DD-WRT', and 'OpenWRT' router firmwares.
-If you are running your own 'bind' server, then you can probably figure out how to do this.
-If not, see the weewx-interceptor readme file for an example.
+If you are running your own 'bind' server, then make some local entries.
+For examples, see the weewx-interceptor readme file.

 <img src="gw1000-recipe/opn-sense-unbound.png" width="800">

 ### Verify the hijacking

 After you configure the router, verify that the hijack is working.
 Make a DNS lookup from any computer on your network.
-When you look up `rtupdate.ecowitt.net`, you should get the IP address of the computer that is running weeWX.
+When you look up `rtpdate.ecowitt.net`, you should get the IP address of the computer that is running weeWX.
 The two most common tools for this are `nslookup` and `dig`.

 ```
-# nslookup rtupdate.ecowitt.net
+# nslookup rtpdate.ecowitt.net
 Server:		192.168.76.1
 Address:	192.168.76.1#53